 You’ll see a list of your recently purchased and played games, but you can search your entire Steam library using the search box at the bottom of the window.
 In our example, we’ll search for “Left 4 Dead,” which reveals the Left 4 Dead 2 Beta we wish to remove.

-Select your desired game and you’ll see a page with the game’s purchase details and links to common support issues.
-The option we’re looking for is I want to permanently remove this game from my account.
+Select your desired game, and you’ll see a page with the game’s purchase details and links to common support issues.
+The option we’re looking for is “I want to remove this game from my account permanently.”

 Here’s where things can get tricky.
 You’re all set if the game you’re trying to remove was a single, standalone purchase.
 But if the game is part of certain bundles or discounted packages, Steam will require you to remove all the games in that bundle.